DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 list 48 VF devices available for a ``C62x`` device.

-To complete the installation follow the instructions in `Binding the available VFs to the DPDK UIO driver`_.
+To complete the installation follow the instructions in `Binding the available VFs to the vfio-pci driver`_.

 ..
 Note::